Blower Door Test in Lyndhurst, NJ

 How Is A Blower Door Test Conducted?

-For accurate blower door test in Lyndhurst, NJ, technicians close all exterior openings and keep interior doors open to balance airflow throughout the house.
+To perform blower door test in Lyndhurst, NJ, all exterior doors and windows are tightly sealed, while interior doors remain open to promote balanced airflow throughout the home.
 One primary exterior doorway is used, where a flexible aluminum frame and fabric panel are mounted tightly.
-After setup, a calibrated fan is attached to the frame to lower the air pressure inside the house to 50 Pascals, equivalent to a 20 mph wind.
+Once the frame is in place, a calibrated fan is used to bring the home’s pressure down to 50 Pascals — about the same as a 20 mph wind on the structure.

 What Is A Passing Blower Door Test Score?